 Another type of thermal monocular devices is the head-mounted devices.
 As their name suggests, these devices are used in combination with a headgear so that they are mounted entirely on the head.

-You can use a quick switch to bring them in front of your eye or to remove them from the eye level.
+You can use a quick switch to bring them in front or to remove them from the eye level.
 However, you don’t have to hold the device or use your hands for operation.

 The overwhelming benefit of a head mount monocular is that it frees up your hands.